 A remarkable survivor of the great fire given its proximity to where it started in Pudding Lane.
-The Olde Wine Shades was built as a pub in 1663 and was once a haunt of Charles Dickens who would drink there, it even used to have a smugglers tunnel that would lead into the cellar given it’s proximity to the river.
+The Olde Wine Shades was built as a pub in 1663.
+Once a haunt of Charles Dickens who would drink there.
+It even used to have a smugglers tunnel that would lead into the cellar given.
+Handy given it’s proximity to the river.

 Carry on up Martin Lane until you reach Cannon Street a short walk away.
 Once there cross over and head back towards Monument and then take the turning left up King William Street.
 Keep walking up until you reach the Bank Junction and cross over up Princes Street keeping the walls of the Bank of England on your right hand side.
 At the junction with Lothbury turn left and keep walking.
 It will soon turn into Gresham Street and soon on the right hand side you’ll see the entrance to the grounds of the Guildhall.
 Once there walk into the courtyard of the great Medieval building.

-The great Guildhall didn’t manage to escape unscathed and roof was destroyed however much of the structure of the building did survive presumably because it was well built with stone given it’s importance.
-The Guildhall has been at the centre of London life since Roman times and was also the location of the Roman Ampitheatre the remains of which sit underneath the courtyard and can be seen by heading into the reconstructed Art Gallery and having a look at the excavations.
+The great Guildhall didn’t manage to escape unscathed and roof was destroyed.
+However much of the structure of the building did survive.
+This presumably because it had been well built with stone.
+The Guildhall has been at the centre of London life since Roman times.
+It was also the location of the Roman Ampitheatre.
+The remains of which sit underneath the courtyard.
+They can be seen by heading into the reconstructed Art Gallery and having a look at the excavations.